Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Discussion

 Another challenge is that the inferred escape fractions of the galaxies at $4.5 < z < 9.0$ contrast strongly with expectations from scaling relations observed in low-redshift samples \citep[e.g., LzLCS,][]{Flurry_2022b}.
 The \hb\ and \oiii\ emission line EWs, \oiii/\oii\ line ratios, and UV spectral slopes of the galaxies in our sample are similar in many ways to those in the LzLCS at $z\sim 0.3$.
 However, the escape fractions are very different (see Figure~\ref{fig:uvbeta_fesc}).
 Why this is the case is unclear.
-It may be that there are spatial disparities in the galaxies such that the regions of strong emission lines are physically distinct from regions of higher \fesc, or that \fesc\ is not emitted isotropically such that that average \fesc\ is much lower when averaged of $4\pi$ steradians.
-This may be even supported by some studies of the kinematics of emission lines in $z\sim 0.3$ galaxies with LyC detections that show they can produce outflows that can clear such channels to promote higher \fesc\ \citep[e.g.,][]{Amorin_2024,Flury_2024}.
+It may be that there are spatial disparities in the galaxies such that the regions of strong emission lines are physically distinct from regions of higher \fesc, or that \fesc\ is not emitted isotropically such that that average \fesc\ is much lower when averaged of $4\pi$ steradians\editone{ \citep[see, e.g.,][]{Martin_2024}.
+This would impact direct measurements of the LyC emission but not values such as ours that are inferred from the reprocessed nebular emission.
+This possibility may be} supported by some studies of the kinematics of emission lines in $z\sim 0.3$ galaxies with LyC detections that show they can produce outflows that can clear such channels to promote higher \fesc\ \citep[e.g.,][]{Amorin_2024,Flury_2024}.
 Therefore, some of the important missing ingredients in interpreting the escape fractions may result from variations in the spatial distribution of star formation, the gas-covering fractions, or both, all of which may be very different between low-redshift and high-redshift galaxies.

 Yet another challenge is that theoretically the escape fraction is difficult to calculate because it depends heavily on the connection between the effects of star formation and stellar feedback on the geometry, density, and ionization structure of the ISM \citep{Ferrara_2013,Xu_2016}.
 The radiation pressure and feedback of massive stars can create channels of ionized gas, through which ionized photons can escape, but in other sight lines, there may be significant clumps of neutral gas that absorb the ionizing radiation \citep{Clarke_2002}.
 The escape fraction of each galaxy will have a temporal, radial, and angular dependence.
 In addition, many simulations may not have sufficient spatial resolution to resolve the details of the escape fraction on scales of \ion{H}{2} regions \citep[see, e.g.,][]{Mascia_2024}.